JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 Numpy is an important library that any Data Scientist should be familiar with, use it to vectorize, lambdadize and otherwise perform operations on data.
 - [ ] [Introduction: Arrays in Python / Numpy](https://www.youtube.com/watch?v=mOZ0UCeuRX4)

-## Part 4.
-Practicing for the Interview
+## Part 5.
+Virtualization and Cloud Computing
+I will fill out this section in soon enough.

 ## Part 6.
 Other topics